 We created several resources that promote parity compliance.
 The resources target a variety of actors that are critical to full parity implementation, including legislators, regulators, advocates, and health plans.
-If you would like to learn more about any of the resources below, contact Torie Keeton at email@example.com or David Lloyd at firstname.lastname@example.org.
+If you would like to learn more about any of the resources below, contact David Lloyd at firstname.lastname@example.org.

-- Parity Guidebook: For basic background regarding the Federal Parity Law, please see the Parity Resource Guide for Addiction & Mental Health Consumers, Providers and Advocates, published in by The Kennedy Forum and the Parity Leadership Coalition.
+For background regarding the Federal Parity Law, please see the Parity Resource Guide for Addiction & Mental Health Consumers, Providers and Advocates.
+This Guide provides a regulatory overview of the Federal Parity Law, which was published in by The Kennedy Forum and the Parity Leadership Coalition.